Zhuochenn/GenForce_Code/README.md

 ```
 blender -b --python sim/marker/4_render.py
 ```
+> Can modify your own design by the changing the marker pattern in sim/marker/marker_pattern

+### Real-world data collection (if want to deploy in your sensor)
+Setup needed: Robot arm (or any 3DoF moving platform), indenters, tactile sensors

+Step 1.
+Collect the data by referring to the trajectory in our paper.
+If want to use material compensation, force-depth curved needed to be measured.

+Step 2.
+Marker segmentation

 ## 1. Training for maker-to-marker translation

 For reproducing, Step1 to Step3 are the process we trained our model for the experiments in our paper.

-For utilizing the model on real-world sensor, users just need to collect location paired images as the trajectories used in our paper and finetune the model with the checkpoints in Step 3.
+For utilizing the model on other sensors, users just need to collect location paired images as the trajectories used in our paper and finetune the model with the checkpoints in Step 3.

+> To successfully run below code, changing the dataset_folder/ argument in each .sh file with your dataset location.

 ### Step1.
 Training for marker encoder
 - To train the maker-to-marker translation model, we first train a marker encoder for marker feature extraction.